blinjrm/yotta_financial_sentiment/README.md

     │   ├── prediction                 <- Folder containing the data to use for predictions.
     │   └── output                     <- Folder containing the output of the prediction script.
     │
+    ├── docs                           <- Documentation for the project │
     ├── logs                           <- Folder containing the logs │
     ├── model                          <- Folder containing the trained model, to be used for predictions.